-Operational Risk Management Division, as the second line of defence, oversees the management of operational risk.
-It exercises governance over operational risk through providing relevant frameworks, policies, tools and systems, quality assurance of internal controls as well as operational risk measurement.
-It also monitors and reports operational risk issues to Senior Management, the relevant management committees and the Board.
+The Operational Risk Management Division, as the second line of defence, oversees the management of operational risk.
+It exercises governance over operational risk through providing relevant frameworks, policies, programmes and systems, quality assurance of internal controls as well as operational risk measurement.
+It also monitors and reports operational risks and events to Senior Management, the relevant management committees and the Board.